 Ginny Thrasher, a member of the WVU rifle team, won the first gold medal awarded at the Rio Olympics.
 Women’s soccer players Kadeisha Buchanan and Ashley Lawrence won bronze medals with the Canadian women’s soccer team.

-The women’s soccer team has won a total of 16 conference titles and has made 17 consecutive NCAA appearances.
+The women’s soccer team was the 2018 Big 12 Conference champion (the team's 17th conference title) and has made 19 consecutive NCAA appearances.